-We always enjoy attending Bristol Media’s Vision Keynote events, and last week’s talk from Ann Hiatt was no exception.
+We always enjoy attending Bristol Media’s Vision Keynote events, and last week’s talk from Ann Hiatt on innovative leadership was no exception.

 Ann is former Executive Business Partner to Jeff Bezos (CEO of Amazon), Eric Schmidt (CEO and Executive Chairman at Google/Alphabet) and Marissa Mayer (an important figure at Google who went on to become CEO at Yahoo!).